Graph Modeling, How to, Styling

 Graphlytic visualization - styling nodes based on hidden relationships

 These were the basic principles of visualization styling.
-We've added a handful of examples to show how easy it is for you to set up your unique custom visualizations.
+We've added a handful of examples to show how easy it is to set up your unique custom visualizations.

 We encourage you to try your own stylings in our IT infrastructure Demo.
-If you wish to work with your own data set, please download the completely free Graphlytic Desktop for one user, ask for a free trial of Graphltic Server or choose our Graphlytic Cloud offering
+If you wish to work with your own data set, please see our Graphlytic Cloud offering for a quick start.